 The Swingmasters were a regular feature and popular student group at Schreiner Institute in the 1940s.
 The 1943 Recall yearbook says the Swingmasters; "played for all Schreiner dances, held at intervals of approximately two weeks throughout the year, and had a number of dates for off-campus groups.
 Although hampered by continuous changes in the personnel of the group because of the calls of armed services, these lovers of swing music were always able to produce a good program, and contributed much toward the entertainment of the student body."

-Primary source materials are first-hand, raw, unfiltered and uniterpreted items that document history, often created around the time an event occured.
-They can include letters, documents, memoirs, diaries, newspapers, ledgers, photographs, videos, and artifacts.
-Historians access and evaluate primary sources to analyze and interpret the past without the "filter" of someone else's interpretation.
+Primary source materials are first-hand, unfiltered items that document history, often created around the time an event occurred.
+These items can include letters, documents, memoirs, diaries, newspapers, ledgers, photographs, videos, and artifacts.

 American Memory Historical Collections from the Library of Congress A digital record of American history and creativity.
 Is a gateway to more than seven million digital items, mostly primary source materials.
 Includes: